cnvic/doh-go/README.md

 ## Features

 - DoH client, Simple and Easy to use
-- Support cloudflare, google, quad9 and dnspod
+- Support cloudflare, google, quad9, dnspod, alidns, 360 and tencent
 - Specify the provider you like
 - Auto select fastest provider
 - Enable cache is supported